JrodanDiaz/CodePath-P6/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented features
+Here's a walkthrough of implemented user stories:

 GIF created with LiceCap